Research and evaluation for care closer to home

 Development away from big hospitals

-The 86 participants looked at infrastructure development outside the field of grand hospital developments, by concentrating on community hospitals and smaller-scale mental health units, enhanced primary care centers and specialist health secondary care facilities.
-Cases from Norway, Malta, Scotland, Finland and other European countries was presented to help us to explore the trends and the challenges.
+The 86 participants looked at infrastructure development outside the field of grand hospital developments.
+Thus by concentrating on community hospitals and smaller-scale mental health units, enhanced primary care centers and specialist health secondary care facilities.
+Cases from Norway, Malta, Scotland, Finland, and other European countries were presented to help us to explore the trends and the challenges.

-The Venue was set at beautiful Chalmers villa which was used as a bank headquarters for many decades, and during this period the bank’s owners constructed Sweden’s first custom-built safety deposit vault, to hold the valuables and confidential documents of Gothenburg’s merchants.
-Nowadays the bank vault is on show as an attractive and history-rich reception area.
+The venue was set at the beautiful Chalmers villa which was used as a bank headquarters for many decades.
+And during this period the bank’s owners constructed Sweden’s first custom-built safety deposit vault, to hold the valuables and confidential documents of Gothenburg’s merchants.
+Nowadays the bank vault is on the show as an attractive and history-rich reception area.

 Key-note speaker Professor Roger Ulrich, Center for Healthcare Architecture at Chalmers University presented: